neondatabase/website/content/docs/introduction/about.md

 - **To build the best Postgres experience in the cloud**.
 This is still our core mission today.
 It was clear to us then, as it is now, that database workloads are shifting into the cloud &#8212; and no one wants to manage a database themselves.
 - **In an ever-changing technology stack, we believe Postgres is here to stay**.
 Just like the Linux operating system or Git version control, we believe Postgres is the default choice for a relational database system.
 That’s why all of the major platforms like AWS, Azure, Google Cloud, Digital Ocean, and the many newcomers that have recently entered this space offer Postgres as a service.
-- **An idea that a modern Postgres cloud service can be designed differently to be cheaper and more efficient**.
-We call this approach _separation of storage and compute_, which allows us to architect the service around performance, reliability, manageability, and cost.
+- **An idea that a modern Postgres cloud service can be designed differently**.
+We call this approach _separation of storage and compute_, which allows us to architect the service around performance, reliability, manageability, and cost-efficiency.
-- **Belief that our architecture can provide a better Developer Experience (DevX)**.
-Features such as branching, time travel, elastic autoscaling, and seamless backup and restore, improve the developer experience by allowing quick environment setup, efficient developer workflows, and immediate database availability.
+- **Belief in an architecture that can provide a better Developer Experience (DevX)**.
+Features such as branching, time travel, elastic autoscaling,  instant databases, backups, read replicas, and restore improve the developer experience by allowing quick environment setup, efficient developer workflows, and immediate database availability.

-These are Neon's reasons, but given the many _Postgres as a service_ options available to you today, let's take a look at the reasons why **you** should choose Neon:
+These are Neon's reasons, but given the many _database-as-a-service_ options available to you today, let's take a look at the reasons why **you** should choose Neon:

 ## Neon is Postgres

-Postgres is the world's most popular open-source database.
+**Postgres is the world's most popular open-source database.**

 From its beginning as a [DARPA-sponsored project at Berkley](https://www.postgresql.org/docs/current/history.html), Postgres has fostered an ever-growing community and is a preferred database among developers because of its performance, reliability, extensibility, and support for features like ACID transactions, advanced SQL, and NoSQL/JSON.
 Neon supports all of the latest Postgres versions and numerous [Postgres extensions](/docs/extensions/extensions-intro).

 **If your application runs on Postgres, it runs on Neon**.
 If it doesn't run on Postgres, [sign up](https://console.neon.tech/signup) for a Free Tier account, join our [Discord server](https://discord.gg/92vNTzKDGp), and start the journey with us.

+## Neon is serverless

-## A serverless architecture for performance, reliability, manageability, and cost
+**A serverless architecture built for performance, reliability, manageability, and cost efficiency**

 Neon's [architecture](/docs/introduction/architecture-overview) separates compute from storage, which enables serverless features like [Autoscaling](#autoscaling), [Autosuspend](#scale-to-zero), and [Bottomless Storage](#bottomless-storage).